emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️
 1. Site does have custom player (vidify). ✔️
 1. Has built in watch parties, streams are synced, but are not controllable by both watchers. 🟡

 ***
-## FilmeX
-### Score: 18/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Auto-switches through all its (non-embed, second player) sources if they fail. ✔️
-1. Site does have episode auto-next across all servers (non-embed, second player). ✔️
-1. UI is solid, feels clean and modern. ✔️
-1. The site has watch lists + continue watching, and you can login to sync them across devices. ✔️
-1. Has a good sorting, franchise collections, and AI recommendation bot. ✔️
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Sites does have a custom player (second server). ✔️
-1. Has built in watch parties, streams are synced, but cannot be paused by both watchers. 🟡

-***
 ## VidBox